DracoBlue/transcoding.sh/README.md

 - add some kind of high prio queue, for even more important files
 - maybe extra error.json, if the job failed

+## License

+transcoding.sh is licensed under the terms of MIT.
+See LICENSE for more information.